How To Study the Bible for Teens: 8 Key Reading Tips

 3. Choose a version.

 There’s no harm reading other versions.
-In fact, I like to read the same passage in multiple versions to see what wording God may use to speak to me.
+I like to read the same passage in multiple versions to see what wording God uses to speak to me.
 I especially enjoy the modern wording of The Message (MSG), though I find it most helpful to read alongside other versions for word study.
 “The goal of The Message is to engage people in the reading process and help them understand what they read.
 This is not a study Bible, but rather ‘a reading Bible.’”
-Read more about The Message version here.
+Read about The Message here.

 For example, consider these different wordings: